gboeing/ppd534/assignments/reading-responses/readme.md

 ### Reading Response 3

 What are descriptive statistics useful for?
 How can they be used to mislead?
 Provide an example from your own experience of a time when descriptive statistics were used to deceive or mislead the public, whether intentionally or unintentionally (consider recent news stories, political issues, advocacy groups, etc).

+### Reading Response 4

+What are Tufte's key lessons for effective data visualization and why?
+Provide an example from your own experience of an excellent visualization in the real world: what did it do and how did it do it well?
+Then do the same for a bad visualization in your opinion.
+Consider sources from the news, politics, research, etc.